By Nadeem ul Haque

-Strangely “to go or not to go to the IMF” continues to dominate the economic debate in Pakistan.
-All manner of statements have come out of the economic leaders in the government and their advisers.
-“We don’t need to go to the IMF if we ban importing luxury items.”
+Strangely enough “to go or not to go to the IMF” continues to dominate our economic debate.
+All manner of laughable statements have come out from economic leaders in the government and their advisers. “we don’t need to go to the IMF if we ban cheese.”
 “We can borrow our way out of our problems for our problems are only current financing.”
-“With borrowing, IMF will reduce any conditions.”
-These statements merely show the lack of understanding of the role of the IMF.
+“With Borrowing, IMF will reduce any conditions.”
+These statements merely show the lack of understanding of the role of IMF.

-As always, government has relied on hurriedly put together committees where people float in and out to consider this existential question.
+As always, government has relied on amateur committees (read talk shops) where people come for tea, float in and out to consider this existential question.
 But the answer remains elusive.

 So, let us clear the confusion.

-The answer unequivocally is “NO” in the short run and “YES” in the long run if we work hard and make thoughtful well researched policy and have the ability to implement it.
+The answer unequivocally is “NO” in the short run and “yes” in the long run if we work hard and make thoughtful, well researched policy and have the ability to effectively implement it.

 The reason is simple and lies in an understanding of the global architecture.
-The IMF by global consensus is the last resort lender.
+The IMF by global consensus is the lender of last resort.
 Its blessings and certification are necessary for continuation of aid flows and retaining confidence of international markets.
-If the situation was normal in Pakistan, such a certification would not have been necessary.
+If the situation was normal in Pakistan, such a certification would not be necessary.
 But with low and declining reserves, markets are jittery and hesitant to deal with Pakistan.
 Strong decisive action is necessary with or without the IMF.
 However, the reason for creating the lender of last resort was to calm jittery markets with an IMF certification.

 Through our history, we have repeatedly gone to the IMF.
 No effort has been made to deal with our long-term policy and structural deficiencies.
 Instead, we thought all our problems lay in corruption.
-It is time, we re-evaluated our approach to policy.
-Thus far all governments failed to ward off the IMF only because policy has remained whimsical and lacked careful thought.
+It is time we re-evaluate our approach to policy.
+Thus far all governments have failed to ward off the IMF only because policy has remained whimsical and lacked careful thought.

 Q2.
 But Mahatir did not go to the IMF?